wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

         # If we had used `-> ParentClass` this would then return the wrong type as it is now `ChildClass`
         return super().return_self()
 ```

-## Other useful built-in types {#more-useful-built-in-types}

-- `Any` compatible with any type.
-Use only when needed or temporarily.

 ### Type Aliases {#type-aliases}